 I hope this post helps you with your die organization.
 It is definitely worth the time and investment.
 Creating with them now is so much easier because I can find them quickly.
 Below, are a few links to where I found my supplies.
 Take care!Esselte Index Card Guides Chipboard Sheets Library Drawer Magnet Sheets

-*Edited to add: I posted a video of the die organization here.
+I also posted a video demonstration of the die organization system I created.